HOME PAGE - - IMPORTANT AIRLINE SAFETY ISSUE

 xx UPDATE

-xxx I have recently received a letter/e-mail, signed by the Chief Executive Secretary of the National Transportation Safety Board (NTSB), Ms. Shavonne L. Austin, stating, in effect, that the Chairperson of the NTSB, Ms. Jennifer Homendy (Believe it or not) does feel it is the responsibility of the NATIONAL TRANSPORTATION & SAFETY BOARD to investigate this well documented, throughly researched, and indisputable airline safety issue which is endangering the lives of the innocent and trusting flying public, including children and infants, in which the Chairperson of the NTSB, in an obvious act of "Dereliction of duty" or, "Self-acknowledged incompetence", or both, "Passes the buck" by requesting that I bypass the NTSB investigating process and submit my concerns directly to the Federal Aviation Administration (FAA)
+xxx I have recently received a letter/e-mail, signed by the Chief Executive Secretary of the National Transportation Safety Board (NTSB), Ms. Shavonne L. Austin, stating, in effect, that the Chairperson of the NTSB, ( Ms. Jennifer Homendy) (Even after the near ocean ditching of United Airlines Flight #1175, and the subsequent NTSB investion), still does not feel it is the responsibility of the NATIONAL TRANSPORTATION & SAFETY BOARD to further investigate this 2-engine airliner over-ocean safety issue and reccommend corrective action to the FAA, but instead, the NTSB seems to be "Passing the buck" by requesting that I bypass the NTSB investigation/reccomendation procedure and submit my concerns directly to the Federal Aviation Administration (FAA).

 ***As stated above - - - after reading this information, and, if in agreement with its contents, it is my hope and request that anyone planning a long over-ocean airline trip, or, anyone else interested in airline safety, will email the link - www.airlinesafety.info - to their congressperson or senator, asking for a federal investigation of the "Risk vs. Benefit" of this critical and dangerous over-ocean airline policy switch to using airliners having only 2 engines on extended over-ocean flights.